MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 As your company’s data controller, Microsoft Viva Glint admins can submit a user data deletion request to comply with a General Data Protection Regulation (GDPR) data subject request.

 User data is deleted from the *People* section on the Viva Glint admin dashboard.
 Any data deleted from Glint is deleted from Insights, as well.
-[Data deletion instructions here.](https://go.microsoft.com/fwlink/?linkid=2236554).
+[Find data deletion instructions here.](https://go.microsoft.com/fwlink/?linkid=2236554).

 ## Remove a program after initial setup

 After sending data to Viva Insights, you can continue to manage your integration.
 You can stop sharing future data with Viva Insights by removing the program.

-Return to your Viva Glint admin dashboard and follow the same instructions as you did in the initial setup.
+1. Return to your Viva Glint admin dashboard and follow the initial setup instructions.
 The Setup integration button now reads Manage integration.

 1. Select **Manage Integration**.

-2. Hover over the ellipses next to the program to reveal the actions available.
-Select Remove program.
+1. Hover over the ellipses next to the program to reveal the actions available.
+Select **Remove program.**

    :::image type="content" source="../../media/glint/setup/glintsights-remove-program-v2.png" alt-text="Screenshot of how to remove programs.":::